 Even though it might be a challenge to communicate our vision to the sensing types, they are great with the details and they can support us where we are weak.
 Also, the extroverts are better at rallying the people, building community, and networking than we do.
 Having them on the team can free up your time to do things that you are better at.

 For example, I have an agent whose wealth profile I believe is a Deal Maker (the corner directly opposite to a Mechanic).
 She has a network of international publishers and she helps me to sell the rights of my books to them.
 She handles the negotiation and the contract.
 Not only does this free up my time for writing but I wouldn’t have the access to those international publishers if it isn’t for her.
 She takes a cut from my royalties but I’m happy to share my profit with her because with her around, I have a greater reach to a larger audience.
 Most importantly, I don’t have to do something that I hate which is negotiating!

 8. Choose your collaborators and team members carefully.

 Work with people with similar values.
-If you have a business partner who has a different vision as you, there will be a lot of conflicts.
+If you have a business partner who has a different vision than you, there will be a lot of conflicts.
 Both of you would be better off starting your own business.

-When we first start our business, we tend to find people we trust like our partner, friends or family to collaborate.
+When we first start our business, we tend to find people we trust like our partner, friends, or family to collaborate.
 But people we are close with might not be the best person to work with for our business.
-Like for me, I get along great with my INFP brother but we find it difficult to work with each other because our working style and what we value s not the same.
+Like for me, I get along great with my INFP brother but we find it difficult to work with each other because our working style and what we value is not the same.